radwinskis/RSAbs/README.md

 end_wavelength: ending wavelength value for range of interest (larger wavelength)

 wavelength_unit: specify unit of wavelength.
 Options: 'nanometer' OR 'micrometer'.
 PLEASE ensure these are chosen correctly.
 Default is 'nanometer'.

+3) ```sh
+    absorptions_depth(spectra_df, integrity='ASD_CR')
+    ```

+Functionality: creates DataFrame of all absorption depths

+spectra_df: dataframe with spectra as columns (leave out wavelength column, if applicable)

+integrity: spectra type, indicates resolution and continuum removal status.
+Options: 'ASD_CR' for continuum removed ASD data, 'ASD_normal' for non-continuum-removed ASD data, or 'HyMap_CR' for continuum-removed HyMap data.
+Default is 'ASD_CR'

+4) ```sh
+    seek_absorptions_depth(spectra_df, wavelength_df, integrity='ASD_CR', start_wavelength=350, end_wavelength=2500, wavelength_unit='nanometer')
+    ```

+Functionality: creates narrowed down DataFrame of absorption depths in a given wavelength range, and only returns data for samples that contain an absorption in the given wavelength range.

+spectra_df: dataframe with spectra as columns (leave out wavelength column, if applicable)

+wavelength_df: dataframe with wavelength as column

+integrity: spectra type, indicates resolution and continuum removal status.
+Options: 'ASD_CR' for continuum removed ASD data, 'ASD_normal' for non-continuum-removed ASD data, or 'HyMap_CR' for continuum-removed HyMap data.
+Default is 'ASD_CR'

+start_wavelength: starting wavelength value for range of interest (smaller wavelength)

+end_wavelength: ending wavelength value for range of interest (larger wavelength)

+wavelength_unit: specify unit of wavelength.
+Options: 'nanometer' OR 'micrometer'.
+PLEASE ensure these are chosen correctly.
+Default is 'nanometer'.

 ## Usage